suffolklibraries/lgc/content/collections/events/the-big-picnic.md

     content:
       -
         type: text
-        text: 'The Big Picnic takes place at The New Wolsey Theatre,IP1 2AS.'
+        text: 'The Big Picnic takes place at The New Wolsey Theatre, IP1 2AS.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are carparks less than a minutes walk from the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are bus routes that are less than a minutes walk from the venue.'
   -
     type: heading
     attrs: